We Are Here for You.

 Working Together for a Healthier YOU!

-The primary responsibility of the Care Coordination program is to work with enrolled members (you do NOT have to be a Horizon patient) to manage complex and chronic health care needs.
+The primary responsibility of the Care Coordination (Case Management) program is to work with enrolled members (you do NOT have to be a Horizon patient) to manage complex and chronic health care needs.
 Care Coordination provides outreach, engagement and care management services to eligible members enrolled in New York’s Medicaid program.
 This program will ensure that a comprehensive health-based needs assessment will be completed to determine the member’s physical, behavioral health and social needs.

 Our team oversees implementation of the plan of care by providing: